hdodov/imagemin-instant/README.md

 # Usage

-Open a terminal and navigate to a folder with images.
+Navigate to a folder with images in your terminal.
 If you want to minify *all* images in the current directory, simply run:
 ```
 imagemin
 ```

 **Note: The original HD images will be overridden!**

-If you want to preserve the original images, you can specify an input and an output directory:
+If you want to preserve the original images, navigate to the parent directory and run `imagemin` again, but specify an input and an output directory this time:

 ```
 imagemin --in=my-images --out=minified-images